 To enhance the learning curve of students, mere bookish knowledge is not sufficient.
-They need to be given a substantial exposure to a variety of topics.
+They need to be given substantial exposure to a variety of topics.
 Introducing global culture or international culture to students is a must-know thing these days.
 As a globetrotter, your kids cannot afford to be the odd ones out.
 Even if they decide to stay in their own home country, they need to know how international domains operate.
 The students when they become confident adults may need to work for international clients or run internationally acclaimed hospitals or teach students where the international syllabus is being followed.
 This is where one must introduce the right kind of activities to teach culture in the classroom.

 Now let us move to make the knowledge-base into an interesting set of activities.
 Introducing fun-filled activities to teach culture in the classroom:

 Introducing at least one new phrase a month in a foreign language can stimulate the interest of students to learn a foreign language.
-When you introduce commonly used English based words or phrases in new languages, the students can get themselves acquainted with familiarity.
+When you introduce commonly used English-based words or phrases in new languages, the students can get themselves acquainted with familiarity.
 In other words, they will know how to say

 They will know how to use the phrases in another language.
 Let me give you a simple illustration to prove my point.

 Choosing the set of activities to teach culture in the classroom must be age-appropriate.
 You can have a World Atlas chart or a big golden Globe.
 You can ask your students to pick the city, country or continent of their choice.
 This way, you can plan a world trip to different places around the planet.
-You can make pretend play activity lively and interesting.
+You can make pretend play activities livelily and interesting.
 This is a mind-boggling activity indeed.
 Students of your class are introduced to major cities, capitals, and continents of the globe, all at one go.

 Jules Verne’s 80 days across the planet is a great book for teachers to have a glimpse into.
 They will know how to perform the pretend play activity with all the zest and enthusiasm that is typically called for.
 In case your kids are toddlers, you can ask the school’s librarian to suggest some interesting travel-related books that are age-appropriate ones.